TVT21KMO-Group-IV/Legendary-IN00CT06-3001/README.md

 To run project food4u_database_v1.4.txt holds database information, run(copy-paste) in mysql terminal to get the database running.
-To run backend go to /backend/src/ npm install and run node routes.js.
-To get frontend running go to /frontend/ npm install and then npm start.
+To run backend go to /backend/src/ 'npm install' and run 'node routes.js'.
+To get frontend running go to /frontend/ 'npm install' and then 'npm start'.

 # Legendary-IN00CT06-3001
 TVT21KMO IN00CT06-3001 Web-ohjelmoinnin sovellusprojekti